klausharbo/clojupyter/README.md

 ## Auto-Reindent Proof-of-Concept

 This is an **experimental branch** of clojupyter showing a proof-of-concept (PoC) for supporting automatic reformatting of Jupyter cells containing Clojure code.
+Jupyter supports rudimentary indenting support out-of-the-box, in the client.
+It is, however, not a very good solution for a Lisp-family language like Clojure.
+This PoC shows leveraging the kernel to reformat cells.

 This PoC is based on
 [Code Prettify](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/code_prettify/README_code_prettify.html) / [Autopep8](https://github.com/kenkoooo/jupyter-autopep8).